top of page

 deal with the problem.

-Not only is it irresponsible for officials to spend that much without accountability, but it is also unrealistic to expect the future to pay for it.
+It is not only irresponsible for officials to spend that much without accountability, it is also unrealistic to expect the future to pay for it.
 The U.N.
-General Assembly should classify the passing of debt obligations to a future generation as a violation of human rights, since people of the future don't have any say on whether they agree to pay for it or not.
+General Assembly should classify the passing of debt obligations to a future generation as a violation of human rights since people of the future don't have any say on whether they agree to pay for it.

 The U.S. Debt Clock shows that the amount of debt expected to be paid by every taxpayer in America is nearly $265,000, though that amount increases every day.
-Not everyone has that much in savings to pay their portion to the government.
-Especially when considering a 50-year repayment period of where every taxpayer would have to pay $5,300 each year in addition to their taxes.
+Not everyone has that much in savings to pay the government.
+Especially when considering that with a 50-year repayment period, taxpayers would have to pay $5,300 every year in addition to their taxes.
 This would result in a 50-year economic contraction for America.

 Solution

-Once the nation stops accumulating debt, then several options need to be considered in order to resolve the problem.
+Once the nation stops accumulating debt then several options need to be considered in order to resolve the problem.
 The most obvious would be to have taxpayers bear the full brunt of repaying the debt themselves.
 As mentioned above, the $265,000 taxpayer obligation if paid in 50 years would result in an annual payment of $5,300.
+Which is steep and unrealistic not to mention that it would result in an extended period of economic depression for the country.

 Another option would be to split the debt betwee

-n three parties to ease the burden: (1) businesses who benefited the most from excessive government spending should pay their portion, (2) taxpayers who likewise have benefited over the years should pay their portion, and (3) bond holders who by purchasing bonds should take the same degree of responsibility as legislators for causing the debt to reach such excessive levels for the nation.
+n three parties to ease the burden for each: (1) businesses who benefited the most from excessive government spending should pay their portion, (2) taxpayers who have also benefited over the years should pay their portion, and (3) bondholders, who by purchasing bonds, should take responsibility for causing the debt to reach such excessive levels (since by buying bonds, bondholders are just as responsible as government officials for the massive national debt).

 Splitting the national debt three ways results in $11.3 trillion per party.
-Businesses and taxpayers may pay their respective share with future taxes over a period of 50 years.
-Bond holders will take a corresponding loss in their investments such as only being able to claim a portion of their original principal amount, or perhaps, not be paid interest as their portion of responsibility.
+Businesses and taxpayers would pay their share with future taxes over a period of years.
+Bondholders will take a corresponding loss in their investments such as only being able to claim a portion of their original principal, or not collect interest as their portion of responsibility.
 Overall, the advantage of splitting the debt three ways is that taxpayers would only be responsible for 1/3rd of the total amount, which comes out to a more affordable and realistic $1,766 per year (than $5,300).

-Another option that may be explored is that approximately 30% of debt is foreign-owned/government, who may be able to wait longer than 50 years to be reimbursed.
-That means that a sizeable portion of the repayment effort could be delayed in order to ease the burden even further.
-By cutting the debt by 30% for the initial 50-year period, the repayment effort would be reduced to $3,710 annually for taxpayers.
-Combined with the above approach of splitting the debt three ways, that amount is further reduced to just $1,236 per year for taxpayers.
+Another option that may be explored is that approximately 30% of debt is foreign-owned (government) who may be able to wait longer than 50 years to be reimbursed.
+That means that a sizeable portion of the repayment effort could be delayed in order to ease the burden.
+Combined with the above approach of splitting the debt three ways, the amount is further reduced to just $1,236 per year for taxpayers.

-Another option to consider is to have businesses pay the entire amount with taxpayers and bondholders having zero liability.
-The justification for this is that businesses may have benefited the most from government spending over the years, so they should be the principle party responsible for repaying the debt.
+Another option is to have businesses pay the entire amount with taxpayers and bondholders having zero liability.
+The justification for this is that since businesses have benefited the most from government spending over the years, they should be the principal party to repay the debt.

-According to the U.S. Census Bureau, there are approximately 20,000 large sized companies (500+ employees), which could be assigned the responsibility of repaying $25 trillion of the debt over the 50-year period (approx. $25 million per year).
-Medium sized companies (100-499 employees) that number 93,000 could be assigned $8 trillion of debt (approx. $1.7 million per year).
-Smaller sized companies (<100 employees) that number over 6 million could be responsible for the remaining $1 trillion (approx. $3,300 per year).
+According to the U.S. Census Bureau, there are approximately 20,000 large-sized companies (500+ employees), which could be assigned the responsibility of repaying $25 trillion of the debt over a 50-year period (approx. $25 million per year).
+Medium-sized companies (100-499 employees) that number 93,000 could be assigned $8 trillion of debt (approx. $1.7 million per year).
+Smaller-sized companies (<100 employees) that number over 6 million could be responsible for the remaining $1 trillion (approx. $3,300 per year).
 Or, some other allocation of repayment may be determined for each group.

-However, if there is no public interest in being responsible for repaying the debt at all, the final option to consider is to declare that the national debt problem as a violation of human rights.
+So, there may be a number of ways to ease the burden of repaying the national debt.
+However, if there is no public interest to repay the debt, the final option to consider is to declare the national debt as a violation of human rights.
 In that, the past attempted to bestow a financial burden upon future generations without their consent.
-If so, then such debt obligations become null and void in value and wouldn't have to be repaid at all.
+If so, then such debt obligations become null and void in value and would not have to be repaid at all.

-In this case, bond holders would assume a total loss on their investment with no party being held responsible for repayment.
-Bond holders may complain about this option, but investing in government bonds is not a 100% guarantee to get the money back, so there is risk associated with such an investment (due diligence).
+In this case, bondholders would assume a total loss on their investment with no party being held responsible for repayment.
+Bondholders may complain about this option, but investing in government bonds is not a 100% guarantee to get their money back, so there is risk associated with such an investment (due diligence).

-This is especially true when considering the immorality of their expectations and of past officials making future generations to pay for such obligations without their consent, which is a clear violation of human rights.
-So, a bondholder's "unspoken arrangement" for future generations to repay such obligations may be legally terminated at any time and, for any reason, based upon this justification.
+This is especially true when considering the immorality of their expectations and of past officials making future generations pay for such obligations without their consent, which is a clear violation of human rights.
+So, a bondholder's "unspoken arrangement" for future generations to repay such obligations may be legally terminated at any time, and for any reason, based upon this justification.
 If repayment is decided by the nation then it will be a courtesy, not an obligation.

-If I were President and was given the task to handle the massive debt problem, these would be the options that I would present to become debt-free:
+If I were President and was given the task of handling the massive debt problem, these would be the options that I would present to the nation:

 Option A: (individual taxpayers pay 100%)